 An instrument that is comprised of a series of written questions which is designed to measure participants' opinions or responses.
+Surveys may be self or group administered.

-Surveys or questionnaires may be self or group administered and can take the following forms:
+Surveys or questionnaires can take the following forms:

 - Written survey: questions are presented to participants on paper. - Online survey: questions are presented to participants electronically or via a website.